Careers360 Logo

 Question:9

 The ratio of the corresponding altitudes of two similar triangles is 3/5.
-Is it correct to say that ratio of their areas is 6/5?
+Is it correct to say that the ratio of their areas is 6/5?
 Why?

 Answer: [False]

-Given:- Ratio of corresponding altitudes of two similar triangles is 3/5
+Given: The ratio of corresponding altitudes of two similar triangles is 3/5

 Area 1Area 2=(Altitude 1Altitude 2)2